Sonocatalysis: General concept

-Energy from ultrasonic irradiation differs from heat energy or electromagnetic radiation energy in time, pressure, and energy received by a molecule...
-For example, a 20 kHz ultrasound creates an 8.34 x 10^{−11} eV energy, while a 300 nm laser creates a 4.13 eV energy.
-This ultrasound causes a shorter reaction time and a better yield.
+Energy from ultrasonic irradiation differs from heat energy or electromagnetic radiation energy in time, pressure, and energy received by a molecule.

 Direct and indirect irradiation

-There are two types of irradiation in sonocatalysis and sonochemistry: direct irradiation and indirect radiation.
-In direct irradiation, the solution is in touch with a sound wave emitter (generally a transducer), while these two elements are separated by an irradiated bath in indirect irradiation.
-The bath transmits the radiations to the solution due to convection.
-While indirect irradiation is the most used irradiation technique, direct irradiation is possible too, especially when the irradiated bath may be the container for the solution too.
+There are two types of irradiation in sonocatalysis and sonochemistry: direct and indirect.
+In direct irradiation, the solution is in touch with a sound wave emitter (generally a transducer); while in indirect irradiation, these two elements are separated by an irradiated bath.
+The bath transmits the radiations to the solution through convection.
+While indirect irradiation is the most used irradiation technique, direct irradiation is possible too, especially when the irradiated bath may be the container for the solution.

 Catalysts

 Homogenous catalysts

-Metal carbonyls, such as Fe(CO)_{5}, Fe_{3}(CO)_{12}, Cr(CO)_{6}, Mo(CO)_{6} and W(CO)_{6}, are very often used in homogenous catalysis, because these are stable species at standard temperature and pressure, due to their structures.
-Furthermore, their catalytic capacities are well-known and efficient.
+Metal carbonyls, such as Fe(CO)_{5}, Fe_{3}(CO)_{12}, Cr(CO)_{6}, Mo(CO)_{6} and W(CO)_{6}, are very often used in homogenous catalysis because stay stable at standard temperature and pressure due to their structures.
+Their catalytic capacities are well-known and efficient.

 Heterogenous catalysts

-Carbon-based species like carbon nanotubes, graphene, graphene oxide, activated carbon, biochar, g-C_{3}N_{4}, carbon-doped materials, Buckminsterfullerene (C60), and mesoporous carbons, are very often used in heterogeneous sonocatalysis.
+Carbon-based species like carbon nanotubes, graphene, graphene oxide, activated carbon, biochar, g-C_{3}N_{4}, carbon-doped materials, Buckminsterfullerene (C60), and mesoporous carbons are very often used in heterogeneous sonocatalysis.
 These species are great sonocatalysts because they favour the degradation process during sonocatalysis.
-Furthermore, they have a huge activity and stability for sonocatalysis, and they show the nucleation effect.
-These properties come from features like optic activities, electrical resistivities and conductivities, chemical stabilities, forces, and their porous structures.
+They have a huge activity and stability for sonocatalysis and they show the nucleation effect.
+These properties come from features like their porous structures, optic activities, electrical resistivities and conductivities, chemical stabilities, and forces.
 These species are becoming more frequently used.

 Materials

 Transducers

-Sonocatalysis needs equipment other than catalysts to generate ultrasound, like transducers that create ultrasound by the transformation from electrical energy to mechanical energy.
+To generate ultrasound, sonocatalysis needs equipment other than catalysts, like transducers that create ultrasound with the transformation from electrical energy to mechanical energy.
 There are two types of transducers: piezoelectric transducers and magnetostrictic transducers.
 Piezoelectric transducers are used more often because they are cheaper, lighter, and less bulky.
-These transducers are constituted of single crystals or ceramic and two electrodes fixed on the side of the precedent materials.
+These transducers are constituted of single crystals or ceramic and two electrodes fixed on the side.
 These electrodes receive a voltage which equals at the most to the transducer's resonance frequency.
-Then, single crystals may be compressed or dilated, creating a wave.
+This causes single crystals to be compressed or dilated, creating a wave.